andrewarrow/plantbased/README.md

 But this isn't just about *your* health.

 # Eating meat is not obscene, collecting it at industry scales is
 This is not a us vs. them thing.
-I don't want to put in the hunting effort so I'm eating just plants for right now in my day to day.
+I don't want to put in the hunting effort so I'm eating just plants for right now in my day to day life.
-Doesn't mean I won't someday go hunting.
-I can still be a meat eater but go through years of city life with zero animal products in diet.
+This doesn't mean I won't someday go hunting.
+I can still be a meat eater but go through years of city life with zero animal products in my diet.